martinkearn/Azure-pass-manager/README.md

 * Give them a direct URL for your event's `Code Claim` page.
 You can get the URL on the event details page.
 You can get a vanity URL at http://aka.ms if you'd like to (recommended).
 * Give them the event name and direct them to the http://aka.ms/AzurePassManager where they will be prompted to find the event by entering the event name.
 Spaces should be included and it is not case sensitive.

+If delegates attempt to claim more than one code, they may receive an error that says something like _"Cheeky! ...
+You have already requested a code for the EVENTNAMEGOESHERE on this machine and it was CODEGOESHERE.
+Contact your Microsoft representative if you really need a second code."_.
+If you would like to for them to get a second code, tell them to either use another device or to clear their browser cookies.

 ### Getting data about your event
 When your event is completed, you may want to see data about how many codes were claimed, to do this
 1. Go to https://aka.ms/azurepassmanager and sign in with your corporate credentials